housecurve/housecurve.github.io/HELP.md

 * The reference curve is fitted to the average.
 * To clear the measurements and reset the average, tap **Reset** once.
 The average will remain on the plot in purple so that it can be compared to new measurements.
 Tap **Reset** again to clear it.

-**History** mode is used to see the effects of an adjustment from a single microphone location.
+**History** mode is used to see the effect of an adjustment from a single microphone location.
 Use this mode for initial system setups, such as adjusting subwoofer phase or speaker position.
 * The most recent measurement is displayed in bold green, previous measurements are faded according to age.
 * The reference curve is fitted to the most recent measurement.